 People in Central Asia drink fermented sour milk or horse milk because these type of dairy drinks are fantastic natural probiotics.
 If you can get used to drinking it, try having a daily glass of the local milk product to help calm any stomach issues.
 Trust me; you get used to it after a while.

 It is not uncommon to find something labeled vegan and for it to come with cheese on it.
 The concept of veganism is a work in progress in Central Asia.
-Similarly something might be listed vegetarian, but it may have been cooked in fat.
+Similarly something might be listed vegetarian, but it may have been cooked in fat, but with no meat.
 Don’t be a dick and blame your server or cook for not understanding your dietary needs.
 Sometimes you just need to go with the flow and laugh it off.
 A lot of places are starting to come around the concept, so if they speak English, most places are willing to customize your food.

 The bread in Central Asia, particularly Uzbekistan is top notch.
 It’s flame cooked on the outside with beautiful patterns with a cripsy crust layer and it’s soft and chewy on the inside.
 You’ll find vendors selling bags of this bread just about everywhere.
 So, stock up and grab some jam for a tasty vegetarian meal on the go!